ezrasavard/ezrasavard.com/_posts/2019-02-24-passive-control.md

 automatic channels, but I don't see the process.
 I should have set out to create this system myself, but instead my employer incentivized me to do it through stock discounts and a savings matching program.
-Thanks HR.
+Thanks HR!
 If enrollment were automatic, this would be even better.